 - Unique in the nation for its integration of Constitutional Five Element perspectives, classical Chinese medicine, Eight-Principle diagnosis, and Zang-Fu pattern differentiation.

-- Enhanced specialty focus in second year includes pediatrics, oncology, gynecology, gastroenterology, ENT, dermatology, traumatology, and rheumatology.
+- Enhanced specialty focus in the second year has included pediatrics, oncology, gynecology, gastroenterology, ENT, dermatology, traumatology, and rheumatology.

 - Prepares graduates to sit for the Chinese herbology certification exam offered by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).